hendrixmar/Opencv-visualizer-c-/README.md

 ##Instructions to to build and run
 1. You have to give execution permisions to the openexecute file (with superuser chmod +x openexecute)
 1. Than you have to give them 3 extra parameters
     * The first one must be a 0 or 1 one.
 If it is zero the images would be loaded with grayscale otherwise with color.
+The horizontal and vertical border detections is only available when you select the grayscale option.
     * The other two parameters must be two images to make possible the binary operations